Make your work easier and more efficient installing the rrojasdatabank toolbar ( you can customize it ) in your browser.

 Smith though blunt, was measured.
 Thomas Paine writing two decades later also focused on land as the source of inequality, but he presented his analysis with pre-Marxian vitriol.

 It is very well known that in England (and the same will be found in other countries) the great landed estates, now held in descent, were plundered from the quiet inhabitants at the conquest.
 The possibility did not exist of acquiring such estates honestly…That they were not acquired by trade, by commerce, by manufactures, by agriculture or by any reputable employment is certain.
 How then were they acquired?
 Blush, aristocracy, to hear your origin, for your progenitors were Thieves…When they had committed the robbery, they endeavoured to lose the disgrace of it, by sinking their real names under fictious ones, which they called Titles.
-It is ever the practice of Felons to act in this manner.
+It is ever the practice of Felons to act in this manner.”
+(Thomas Paine, Dissertations on First Principles, in Rights of Man, Common Sense and other political writings (Oxford, Oxford University Press) 1995, p 401.)

 The pace and distribution of health improvements during the last 40 years: some preliminary results